-Motions may be made by any member of the City Council, including the presiding officer, provided that before the presiding officer offers a motion, the opportunity for making a motion should be offered to other members of the City Council.
+Motions may be made by any member of the City Council, including the Mayor or the then presiding officer, provided that before the Mayor or the then presiding officer offers a motion, the opportunity for making a motion should be offered to other members of the City Council.
 Any member of the City Council, other than the person offering the motion, may second a motion.